 As part of the conditions of the grant, applicants are required to recognize Access Copyright Foundation support wherever possible.
 This may be done by acknowledging Foundation funding in speeches and presentations as well as at openings, performances, readings and events.
 Include Access Copyright Foundation's logo on all print and online material related directly to the project.
 Access Copyright Foundation's logo can be downloaded from our website: www.acfoundation.ca.

-Grant recipients are required to submit a brief but informative final report no later than 60 days after the end of the project term.
+Grant recipients are required to complete and submit the Final Report form on the application portal no later than 60 days after the end of the project term.
+Please do not mail or email your report.
 The report must include as relevant to your project:

-- · a description of your project activities - brief comments on how your vision for the project was realized or evolved - documentation of your project, such as excerpts or samples of the work-in-progress, an event program or brochure, course registration, videos, photos, or published manuscripts - brief comments on plans to produce, perform, present or publish your work-in-progress - reflection on the impact of your research, including plans to implement and/or disseminate it - a financial report reflecting the original or revised project budget, noting any changes.
+- a description of your project activities - brief comments on how your vision for the project was realized or evolved

+- documentation of your project, such as excerpts or samples of the manuscript or article, an event program or brochure, course registration, videos, or photos - information about upcoming production, presentation or publication of your work-in-progress - reflection on the impact of your research, including plans to implement and/or disseminate it - completion of the Budget Form on the portal, noting any changes to your project budget.
 Retain receipts for your project expenses, as you may be requested to provide them after your final report is reviewed.
 If your project expenses were lower than anticipated, you may be required to return the unused portion of the grant.